kdubbels/kdubbels.github.io/_drafts/2017-05-30-from-js-to-haskell-p2.markdown

 This style reduces uncertainty, and makes it easier to reason about state: since existing data structures don't change over the course of a program.
 The inability to mutate data structures makes it much easier to reason about Haskell code.

-Now that we've talked about data structures in Haskell - and even seen some in action - let's see how they actually _work_.
+We'll discuss the primary data structure in Haskell - the list - later in this series.
+In the next part, however, we'll see how one important ES6 innovation makes JavaScript more like Haskell.
+And this is a good thing.